 5. Beginning, Middle, End

-Look for growth throughout a story by paying attention to the beginning, middle, and end.
-Think about where the characters start, what happens to them, and how they’re different at the end.
+Have students look for growth throughout a story by paying attention to the beginning, middle, and end.
+They should think about where the characters start, what happens to them, and how they’re different at the end.

 6. Choosing a Just-Right Book